 Exposure to the unfamiliar became an incubator for introspection and consequently, art.
 I was always the new girl in class and did not have the same freedom as boys to go outside and play cricket or football.
 This led to a more or less solitary childhood.
 My hours were filled with reading and listening to music and gradually with writing and painting.

-yourself “an inhabitant of hyphen".
+You have called yourself “an inhabitant of hyphen".
 That’s an intriguing identity.
-What does it
+What does it mean?

 I am South Asian-American.
 Pakistani-Indian.
 Growing up I was surrounded by an oral Urdu culture, but ironically I wrote poetry in English, in secret, in silence.
 So the orality was completely missing.
 It has taken me three decades to step-by step fashion my own voice out of my hybrid Urdu-English existence to the point where I feel I can dance, not just walk, on the tight rope of those hyphens.